nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="FilterIngredientCommand"></a>
 #### 5.5.5&ensp;Filtering Ingredients — **`filter`**`ingredient` (Jialei)

-This command filters all ingredients and lists those that match all the name keywords, tags and expiry dates specified in the command.
+This command filters all ingredients and lists those matching the name keywords, tags, and expiry dates specified in the command.
+Except for the changes in the search fields, this feature works identically to the [`filter recipe`](#FilterRecipeCommand) command above.
+Notably, <b>all</b> the search terms have to match an ingredient before it is found.

 **Usage**:
 ```
 filter ingredient
   [/name <name-keywords>...]...
+  [/tag <tag-keywords>...]...
   [/expiry <expiry-date>]
-  [/tag <tag-keywords>...]...
 ```

-- Keywords following `/tag` and `/name` do not have to be complete to match the 'tag' or the ingredient's 'name'.
+- Keywords following `/tag` and `/name` do not have to be complete to match the tag or the ingredient's name.
 - `/expiry <expiry-date>` filters the ingredients and only lists those that expire before the date provided.
 - When there are multiple expiry dates specified, only the earliest one will be considered.
-- Except for the changes in the search fields, this feature works identically to the [`filter recipe`](#FilterRecipeCommand) command above.

 Constraints:
 - At least one search term must be given, and they should be either `/name`, `/expiry` or `/tag`.